rpkg-dev/pkgpurl/docs/dev/reference/create_pkg.md

 - incl_reexports:

-  Whether or not to create an `R/reexports.R` file prefilled with an opinionated set of magrittr and rland operator exports.
+  Whether or not to create an `R/reexports.R` file prefilled with an opinionated set of magrittr and rlang operator exports.

 - incl_sysdata_rmd: